Located in the heart of the Bavarian State, Garmisch-Partenkirchen is one of the must-see destinations whilst based in Germany.

 Corona update: the castles are open, masks are mandatory.
 Admission only with a guided tour- available in English or German so make sure to plan ahead.
 I have lived in… Read more

-When Americans think about Germany, they usually think of Bavaria first – Not much of a surprise since it’s the origin of export hits like the Oktoberfest, traditional lederhosen, dirndl… Read more
+When Americans think about Germany, they usually think of Bavaria first.
+This isn’t surprising since Bavaria is the origin of export hits like the Oktoberfest, traditional lederhosen, dirndl and good… Read more

 Welcome to Bavaria!
 Germany’s biggest state boasts beautiful sceneries, quaint towns, delicious food and fantastic outdoor activities year-round.
 Below, you will find a list of attractions from museums and golf courses to hikes, castles and castle… Read more